simongog/sdsl-lite/README.md

 can represent an object (such as a bitvector or a tree) in space close the information-theoretic lower bound of the object while supporting operations of the original object efficiently.
-The theoretical time complexity of an operations performed on the classical data structure and the equivalent succinct data structure are (most of the time) identical.
+The theoretical time complexity of an operation performed on the classical data structure and the equivalent succinct data structure are (most of the time) identical.

 Why SDSL?